 Have you lost much of the joy you once felt?
 Are you struggling in an abusive or toxic relationship?
+Do you feel you may be in a relationship with a narcissist?
 Do you have years of living with low self-worth resulting in a less-than-desirable life?

 Throughout the ages, women have been called “the fairer sex.”
 And yet, were you to ask women about their life experiences, many would say their life events haven’t always seemed fair.